AnnaPoliukhovych/VKN/README.md

 # VKN
-My name is Poliukhovych Anna
+My name is Poliukhovych Anna.
-This repository was created for training
+This repository was created for training.
 Group 1-8 FIT